PaulZC/Balloon_Cut-Down_Device/LEARN.md

 The [Eagle](https://github.com/PaulZC/Balloon_Cut-Down_Device/tree/master/Eagle) directory contains the schematic and pcb design files.

-See [ASSEMBLY.md](https://github.com/PaulZC/Balloon_Cut-Down_Device/blob/master/ASSEMBLY.md) for details on how to assemble the PCB.
+See [ASSEMBLY.md](https://github.com/PaulZC/Balloon_Cut-Down_Device/blob/master/ASSEMBLY.md) for details on how to assemble the PCB and the device itself.

 The key components of Balloon Cut-Down Device are: